 The Mountain Dulcimer page also has information on pickups and amplification.

 The Carbon Fiber Instruments page has the latest on carbon hammer and mountain dulcimers.

-Moonlight On The River CD features all mountain dulcimer.
+Moonlight On The River CD features mountain dulcimer on every cut.
 Sound clips, CDs, and downloads are available at popular music websites.
 Rizzetta at CD Baby.
 For the original Trapezoid: Trapezoid at CD Baby.
 See the Recordings page for all the Rizzetta CDs.

 See the Canoes & Kayaks page for a FREE and newly updated PDF on canoe and kayak flotation, rescue, and safety.
 The book CANOE AND KAYAK BUILDING THE LIGHT AND EASY WAY, available at bookstores and online book sellers, is helping home builders make their own ultra light weight canoes.
 A free supplemental PDF has more on making kayak paddles.

-See my new Flute page.
 In the past I have been chided by paddling friends for not bringing musical instruments on my wilderness canoe trips.
-Dulcimers and guitars seem too delicate and valuable to bash around in the wild and too inconvenient to lug across rugged portages where every unnecessary ounce is burdensome.
-I do like playing Native American flutes outdoors but don’t like exposing them to weather and rough use.
+Dulcimers and guitars are too delicate and valuable to bash around in the wild and too inconvenient to lug across rugged portages where every unnecessary ounce is burdensome.
+I do like playing Native American flutes outdoors but don’t like subjecting them to weather and rough use.
 However, I finally broke down and made small, waterproof, Native American-style flutes out of PVC for my paddling partners on a recent wilderness canoe trip.
 We enjoyed the flutes so much that I designing a series of them in different sizes.
 The beautiful tone surprised me.
+See the Flute page.